francisashley/mobile-dev-environment/README.md

-## MobileDevEnvironment
+## Mobile Dev Environment

 **Mobile Dev Environment** (or **MDE**) is a simple set of tools injected into the DOM of minimalistic browsers lacking basic dev features.
 Developed during a period confined to a mobile device, the limitations of the platform became all to familiar and so to maintain a good balance of yang in the universe the library arose.
-So in that light, if you discover any bugs or have any feature ideas feel free to get in contact by submitting an issue on Github or sending an email to prjctnxt@gmail.com.
+So in that light, if you discover any bugs or have any feature ideas feel free to get in contact by submitting an issue on Github or sending an email to fa.repo.dev@gmail.com.

 ![g_20161226_2147093](https://cloud.githubusercontent.com/assets/12685308/21486950/dc803590-cbb5-11e6-922e-78e4a59ad59c.gif)